 Globally using primary care records a scoping review found around 40% of CYP were on more than one medicine.(2) Polypharmacy is common in many conditions, for example: nine years after surviving childhood cancer 5% were on ≥5 chronic medications(3), children with medical complexity (CMC) averaged five chronic medications(4), in CYP with autism incidence varies with 7% - 87% being on one or more medication(5), and CYP with chronic kidney disease (CKD) on >3 medication increases from 42% at stage II to 87% at stage IV CKD.(6)

 Although barriers to supply can affect many medicines used in CYP they are magnified for unlicensed and off-label medicines which often have to be used.(7) In a survey from 2006, a third of families encountered difficulties obtaining repeat prescriptions from primary care after discharge from a specialist children’s hospital.
 The main barriers identified were community pharmacies being unable to source the medication and GPs not prescribing.(8) In a separate study, families commonly experienced ‘panic’ and ‘frustration’ and feeling ‘afraid’ when unable to obtain further supplies.(1) Families reported frequent barriers in the community healthcare system: from receptionists refusing to engage as the prescription has not been put on repeat in the computer system, distrust that refusal is due to cost considerations, limited quantities dispensed, fearful of different preparations and strengths being dispensed, prolonged and variable delays between request and delivery, and being left to roam community pharmacies to source the medicine themselves.
-Families living in remote and rural communities are doubly disadvantaged as the choice of community pharmacies are limited.
+Families living in remote and rural communities are at further disadvantage as the choice of community pharmacies is limited.

 The care burden for CMC is already onerous, but made worse by difficulties sourcing medicines or managing deliveries.(9) In one US study families were spending an average of 11 – 48 hours per week providing direct hands-on care, with an additional 1 – 7 hours per week care coordination which includes obtaining supplies and medications.(10, 11).